OmanDominik/OmanDominik/README.md

 - 👋 Hi, I’m @OmanDominik
-- 👀 I’m interested in powerlifting
-- 🌱 I’m currently learning at home 🙃

 <!---
 OmanDominik/OmanDominik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.